 - What Is JetBlue’s Baggage Policy?

-- What Are Some Features and Amenities?
+- What Are Some of JetBlue’s Amenities?

 - How Do Customers View JetBlue?

-- Ways to Save on JetBlue
+- Ways To Save on JetBlue

 1. Where Does JetBlue Fly?